Clarity and control are powerful propellers in personal finance.

 The premise of this book is that doing well with money has little to do with how smart you are and a lot to do with how you behave.

-Rather than focusing on the hard science we mistakenly think applies to our most pressing money matters, Morgan does an excellent job of using stories to demonstrate the soft skills required in the personal finance game.
+Rather than focusing on the hard science we mistakenly think applies to our most pressing money matters, Morgan uses stories to demonstrate the soft skills required in the personal finance game.

 Having recently read this, it's still super fresh in my mind, and one of my favorite early highlights was this: